luisloorcortez/Orquestation/nginx routing and load balancing/README.md

           1- docker-compose: Inside you can find programed three nginx server image, they work as host.
              This nginx server has your owr its IP and his externed volume, for data percistenced.

-          2- one nginx server image, this work as a roter and load balancer.
+          2- nginx server image, this work as a roter and load balancer.
              This nginx server has your its owr IP and his externed volume, for data percistenced.

-          3- one network.
-This will be used for the projet.
+          3- local docker network.
+This will be used to the projet.
-             This neetwork has his it own IP range.

           4- nginx.conf: Inside you can find the default configuration to perform the load balancer.